Using Our Gifts for God

 Spiritual Gifts Inventory—this survey has 45 questions and relates each gift to a body part.

 Spiritual Gifts: Key to Ministry—this questionnaire has 90 questions and includes a key for you to identify your dominant gifts.
-Also contains a brief explanation of the gifts and the scriptural references of the various spiritual gifts.
+It also contains a brief explanation of the gifts and the scriptural references of the various spiritual gifts.

 Team Ministry Survey—this survey has 108 questions and requires you to create an account to view your results.
 This spiritual gifts survey focuses on team gifts and how you fit into the body of Christ.